ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * Center-Machine-User Mapping
    * Center-User Mapping
 4. The Sync Handler service only sends incremental changes based on the Timestamp received by the service.
-1. For configuration, sync handler receives a request to sync configurations and will respond back with Registration Client specific and Global Configurations
+1. For configuration, sync handler receives a request to sync configurations and will respond back with Registration Client specific and Global Configurations.
 1. For User, Roles and Respective User-Role mappings, Sync handler receives Center ID and Timestamp and will respond to the Registration Client with Center specific incremental changes.

 [**Link to design**](https://github.com/mosip/mosip/blob/0.8.0_FIT3_KERNEL/docs/design/kernel/kernel-syncservices.md)